xplosionmind/old.tommi.space/_jar/2020-03-21-Server-setup.md

 ---
 A walktrough of the steps I executed to set up my server.
 More data and resources can be found in [this](/server) Jar item.

+A **huge shoutout** to my friend [Claudio](http://claudiofaoro.com), who helped me a lot to understand and perform the most tricky parts.

 <br />
 <br />